-If you know it's time for a new shingle or tile roof installation on your house, you might have thought whether you can place the best roof shingles on top of the old ones.
+If you know it's time for a new shingle or tile roof installation on your house, you might have thought whether you can place the new roof shingles on top of the old ones.

 The answer is yes.
 Now that we've addressed the main topic, let's look at some of the reasons you might wish to do so.
 Then we'll go through some additional reasons why you shouldn't do it.

 But before we begin, one point must be made clear: only new asphalt shingles can be used on top of old roof shingles (a process known as "re-roofing").
 It is also known as composition shingles.
 You can't use slate or wood for this process, and you shouldn't mix materials like cedar shakes and asphalt shingles.
 Also, the original roofing must be in relatively good condition.
 Otherwise, you're wasting your money.

 Benefits Of Placing New Shingles on Top of the Old Roof

 Let's begin with the benefits of a roof installation on top of the old house roof.
 Many people decide to place a new roof over their existing shingles because of the following reasons: